Kong/insomnia/packages/insomnia-smoke-test/README.md

 Individual tests will automatically run against a clean Insomnia data directory to keep data isolated.

 ### Dependencies
 A test should not depend on any external services unless absolutely necessary.
-If a particular endpoint is required (eg. for authentication or a specific content type), simply implement a new endpoint in `/server` .
+If a particular endpoint is required (eg. for authentication or a specific content type), implement a new endpoint in `/server`.

 ### Interactions
 Spectron is built heavily on top of WebdriverIO, and WebdriverIO's `browser` object is available under `app.client` ([docs](https://github.com/electron-userland/spectron#client)).
 This is the primary API you will need for user interactions, see examples with existing tests.